Jane's AH-64D Longbow

 AH-64D Longbow is a realistic combat flight simulator of the AH-64D Apache Longbow attack helicopter.
-Released on May 31, 1996, for the PC, this simulation was developed at Origin Systems.
+Released on June 3, 1996, for the PC, this simulation was developed at Origin Systems.
 AH-64D Longbow was the second simulator released under the Jane's Combat Simulators line from Electronic Arts.

 A mission disk Flash Point: Korea was released as an add-in in 1996, and a compilation pack, Longbow Gold was released in 1997.
 A sequel, Longbow 2 was released in late 1997.
 In 1998, Longbow Anthology was released, which included the whole Longbow series.

 Gameplay

-The game had the most authentic flight model for a helicopter for its time and every aspect of the electronics systems were meticulously detailed.
+The game had the most authentic flight model for a helicopter for its time and every aspect of the electronics systems was meticulously detailed.
 The weapons had realistic operational ranges and limits, and all friendly and enemy units were strictly based on their real-life counterparts.
 A wingman helps the player, and the player takes on Russian equipment in multiple single missions and campaigns, as well as a handful of historically accurate missions in which it is possible to 're-live' memorable battles.

 Flash Point: Korea was released on November 30, 1996.
 It features a new campaign set in Korea, the addition of the co-pilot position, improved wingman commands and many bug fixes.